rbisdorff/Digraph3/docSphinx/tutorial.rst

     >>> slw = KemenyWeakOrder(c,orderLimit=9)
     >>> slw.exportGraphViz('tutorialSlater')

 We notice that the first crisp Slater ranking is a rather good fit (+0.844), better apparently than the Net-Flows ranking.
 However, there are in fact 174 such potentially optimal Slater rankings.
-The corresponding epistemic disjunction gives the follwowing partial ordering:
+The corresponding epistemic disjunction gives the follwowing partial ordering.

 .. image:: tutorialSlater.png
     :width: 150pt